danabo/blog/content/posts/The Reversibility Problem.md

 With goal #1 I am interested in being able to ask (make well posed) thermodynamic-type questions of non-equlibrium systems.
 Even if those questions don't have tractable answers, does being able to precisely formulate those questions (as well as what an answer looks like) open up new directions on course-grained (effective theory) non-equlilibrium thermodynamics?
 Does doing this allow us to make any progress towards the thermodynamics of living systems (i.e. open systems far from equilibrium) ?
 In the philosophical direction, does formalizing this problem in generality allow for the laws of thermodynamics (or some version of them) to be derived from the laws of classical mechanics?

 With goals #2 and #3, I am interested in being able to answer philosophical (specifically interpretational questions) about physics and thermodynamics - specifically the role information plays, whether thermodynamics (and statistical mechanics in general) is anthropocentric (i.e. dependent on the beliefs/models of an agent), and whether the phenomenon of irreversibility and its quantitative property, entropy, generalize well beyond thermodynamics and touch on the fundamental nature of reality, ala the arrow of time and limits on our ability (as intelligent systems) to control the environment around us.
-Finally, is there a precise argument to be made as to how irreversible processes can exist in classical mechanics, which has [time-reversible dynamics](https://en.wikipedia.org/wiki/Time_reversibility).
+Finally, is there a precise argument to be made as to how irreversible processes can exist in classical mechanics (which has [time-reversible dynamics](https://en.wikipedia.org/wiki/Time_reversibility))?

-# Reverisibility and Thermodynamics
+# Reversibility and Thermodynamics

 The importance of reversibility in thermodynamics is due to its relationship with (energy) efficiency.
 The energy efficiency of a process that converts an energy source into "useful" work (where "useful" is relative to a goal-driven entity) is the ratio of useful work extracted to energy consumed (both measured in Joules).

-The canonical problem in thermodynamics is to determine the efficiency of a a process that uses energy from a heat source to move a piston against some resistance (e.g. pushing mass against gravity or moving the wheels of a locomotive).
+The canonical problem in thermodynamics is to determine the efficiency of a process that uses energy from a heat source to move a piston against some resistance (e.g. pushing mass against gravity or moving the wheels of a locomotive).
 The heat source could, for instance, come from burning fuel (converting chemical potential into heat energy).
 The more heat energy that goes into useful work (e.g. the piston), the higher the efficiency of the engine.
 The theoretical limit on efficiency for any given transformation is the efficiency of a reversible process that achieves it.

 (In general reversible processes are not perfectly efficient, i.e. not all all input energy is converted to useful work.
 E.g. see {{< locallink "Carnot Cycle" >}}.
 However, in a reversible process, all the wasted energy can be recovered if the transformation is reversed.),